Vyral/base-template/_posts/2022-03-19-1907-celebrates-oklahoma.md

 **How can people find you?**

 “Come by the store; we have way more here than you’ll see on our website because the in-person stuff is our specialty.
 However, [our website is great](https://www.1907ok.com/), and you can also find us on [our Instagram](https://www.instagram.com/1907ba/) and [Facebook page](https://www.facebook.com/1907OK/).
-We’re located at 115 E. Fort Worth St., Broken Arrow, OK 74012; we’re a big red barn, you can’t miss it.
+We’re located at 115 E. Fort Worth St. Broken Arrow, OK 74012; we’re a big red barn, you can’t miss it.
 Bigfoot is outside, so you can take a selfie\!”

 We appreciate Bree sharing all of her passion and her very cute store with us.
-If you ever have any real estate questions, call or visit [The Wolek Group website](http://tulsalooksgoodonyou.com).
+If you ever have any real estate questions, call or visit The Wolek Group website.
 We would love to help you.